Nider001/Borderlands-2-rebalance-mod/README.md

 26. Enemy damage reduction/bonus (that they recieve when level difference between the player and enemy unit is too high) is now capped at 10% when level difference reaches 3
 27. Health of all badass enemies (including bosses) is increased by 50%
 28. Health of main story bosses is increased further
-29. Health of all raid bosses is halved
+29. Health of all raid bosses is reduced
 30. Enemies now have a 30% chance to carry a different weapon type instead of the base one (e.g. Marauders may to use Assault Rifles or Launchers instead of Shotguns).
 Allowed selection of weapon types varies depending on primary weapon
 31. Enemies now drop their weapons upon death
 32. Angelic Guards are replaced with SGT Loaders across most of the locations